Atharva22052006/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Provide words in their dictionary form, student need to figure out conjugations and tenses.
 - Provide a possible sentence structure.
 - When the student makes an attempt, interpet their reading so that they can see what they actually said.
+- Tell us at the start of output what state we are in.

 ## Agent Flow